impulse-ml/impulse-ml-recommender-php-documentation/1_problem_motivation.md

 In this particular example we can notice:
  - we have 5 items - 5 movies
  - we have 4 categories - 4 users
- - we can notice 2 types of items: action move or comedy movie
+ - we can notice 2 types of items: action movie and comedy movie
- - it seems that Anna and Barbara hates the action movies but love the comedy movies
+ - it seems that Anna and Barbara hate the action movies but love the comedy movies
- - it seems that Charlie and Dave loves the action movies but hates the comedy movies
+ - it seems that Charlie and Dave love the action movies but hate the comedy movies
  - the table is incomplete because every user has not rated at least one movie